 I first read this when I was around 19 going on 20.
 Ii shook me to my very core.
 Nietzsche by himself is tough to understand without really getting into his work.
 You have to read his other books to even get what he’s talking about but even then you won’t really understand him until you understand his life and overall big picture of his philosophy.
 Anyways, this was the first book I read of his that introduced me to him and his philosophy and completely changed how I viewed myself, the world and everything I understood at the time.
 This book is the easiest of his to read but still fucking hard to understand, it’s packed full of references to the classics, the bible, other authors, metaphors, and poetry.
 He criticizes other philosophers, society, mainstream ideas of the time and puts forth his own philosophy all in the form of a story like a parable from the bible.
 Read this book, you won’t be the same after.
-Get the Clancy Martin translation, it reads far easier and provides an explanation in the back on what Nietzsche was referencing or talking about.

 2. Fight Club